matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 There are multiple implementations: AWS, GCP.

-NEW SECTION - Mine Flashcard
+NEW SECTION - Mine Flashcard.

 1) Kubernetes Core Concepts?
 Answer: